sammitpotade/adaptTo2020/Home.md

 5. To execute the migration tool against the AEM 6.5 project, run the following command: `java -jar wf-migrator-0.1.0.jar <maven-project-path>`.

-   *Reference project from Git Repo: https://github.com/sammitpotade/adaptTo2020/tree/master/code We have focused only on relevant modules*
+   *Reference project from Git Repo: https://github.com/sammitpotade/adaptTo2020/tree/master/code*

+   Note - We have focused only on relevant modules

 6. Once the migration is complete, the following message should be displayed on your Terminal:

    *Migration complete.
 A report file has been created at /Users/spotade/Desktop/migration-report.md.*

+Reference copy of migration report can be found here: https://github.com/sammitpotade/adaptTo2020/blob/master/solution/migration-report.md

 You should now see a file named *migration-report.md*.
 If you see a different message or do not see this file, Raise your hand virtually or ping us in chat.

 ### Exercise 2.2 - Review the migration report